KotlinGeekDev/Nosky/README.md

+# Update
+This project is not maintained anymore.
+Please check out [Amethyst](https://github.com/vitorpamplona/amethyst).
+Thank you.

 # Nosky
 A native Android client for Nostr.
-For more about Nostr, see [here](https://github.com/nostr-protocol/nostr)
+For more about Nostr, see [here](https://github.com/nostr-protocol/nostr).

 ## Building an optimized APK file, if you have Android Studio(optional)
 To build an optimized APK file, please go to Build > Select build variant, then select 'release'